julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-Rossenova and Di Franco's article examines artists' books, focusing on Carolee Schneemann's "Parts of a Body House".
+I would like now to provide an example of cultural heritage resources from a study and article written by Rossenova and Di Franco examining artists' books, namely on Carolee Schneemann's "Parts of a Body House".

 Carolee Schneemann was an influential artist known for her explorations of the body and sexuality.
 Artists' books, particularly from the 1960s, have gained recognition as art objects and are typically housed in art libraries rather than in traditional museum spaces.
 These books present challenges of classification as they can be archival, serial or ephemeral and often defy traditional library and archival norms.
 The study notes that Schneemann's works are categorised differently in different institutions, highlighting the complexity of integrating such unique art forms into standard collections.

-For unconventional art archives such as artist's books, the network model of linked data provides a means of mapping relationships between indefinable embodied versions, constructing complex histories beyond categorisation or canonisation.

-However, community discussions revealed difficulty in fully describing the array of relationships across editions, reinterpretations, serializations, or appropriations of publications within the model structure.

 -->